joh-dev/HYPERFIGHT/README.md

 - Enable Steam as a Singleton in Project -> Project Settings -> AutoLoad

 **Note:** Building without Steam integration will disable online multiplayer.

+## Tips
+- Any builds with the same version number will see the same lobbies, so use a custom version number to prevent conflicts.